demonmhon/express-4x-api-starter/README.md

 # express-4x-api-starter

 The express 4x starter for RestAPI project.
-Also Docker for production build.
+Also Docker provided for production build.

 ## Getting started